ERPGulf/changAI/README.md

 ### Local Mode (Ollama)

-* Runs entirely on your server
+* Runs entirely on your Local server
 * No external API calls
 * Best for privacy and on-prem deployments